BioKEA/BugPicker-arm-demo/README.md

 7. Return and release the plate onto the BugPicker.
 8. Retract and return to the home travel pose.

+## Project Context

+This workflow was built as part of the [AI Science World Model Hack Hub Zeon Systems](https://app.notion.com/p/AI-Science-World-Model-Hack-Hub-Zeon-Systems-389ee7a4c4578088bd99c7b454c20491) hackathon.

+The goal was to demonstrate how AI-assisted software development and robotics can automate a real biological discovery bottleneck: moving 96-well plates between organism-handling, imaging, and scanning stations.

 ## Hardware

 - uFactory xArm 7